AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions/descriptions-of-role-permissions.md

 * Access Treasure Chest - Gives users access to the experimental features in the Treasure Chest in Admin
 * Access Users - Gives users access to edit and manage users (but not roles) in Admin
 * Access Webhooks - Gives users to Webhooks in Admin, for setting details and Response Mappings
-* Access Workspaces and Partitions - Gives users access to create, edit, and delete Workspaces and Partitions in Admin&nbsp;
+* Access Workspaces and Partitions - Gives users access to create, edit, and delete Workspaces and Partitions in Admin

 ## Access API  {#access-api}

-Gives users with the **API Only**&nbsp;**Role**&nbsp;access to the individual APIs listed below.
+Gives users with the **API Only** **Role** access to the individual APIs listed below.

 * Approve Assets
 * Execute Campaign